simonebaracchi/rpgbot/README.md

 # rpgbot

+## Short description

-RPG helper bot for Telegram.
+It's a RPG helper bot for Telegram.
 Manages character sheets, dice rolls, and game state.

 **Want to try it?** Message @character_sheet_bot on Telegram.

+## Longer description

+This is a very generic tool for playing pen-and-paper RPGs, but via Telegram.
+It lets you keep track of the game state by storing various info about the game.
+It is a tool rather than a game; you still need a game master to play.

+Why Telegram?
+There are some tools out there to play by voice (e.g. roll20, voice chats) or by forum (e.g. forums), but not many tools to play by chat.
+Telegram is very mobile-friendly, more popular than other chats that allow scripting, it keeps history (unlike IRC), allows message editing and deleting, rich contents, in a nutshell it is a good candidate for the task.

+### Using the bot

+  - Create a Telegram group.
+Add the bot to the group.
+Invite more players in the group.
+  - Start a new game through the bot interface ("command" icon, or issuing the "/start" command).
+The user that starts the game becomes the game master.
+  - Choose a template for your game; this will affect the default character sheet and the default dice format (4dF for FATE, 1d20 for D&D).
+  - Let other players join the game by using the bot interface.
+  - Adjust your character sheet as needed.
+(This can be done through private chats.)
+  - (Optional) Have other players send a private message to the bot; this will allow the bot to message back and perform secret dice rolls.
+  - Play the game!
+The bot can assist in rolling dices, and tracking situational aspects.

+### Using character sheets

+The character sheet is organized in "containers".
+For example, skills, aspects, stunts, the inventory, saved rolls, etc are all containers.
+Each container contains items, structured as a "key - value" data store.
+If you prefer to only keep a list of items instead of a key-value pair (e.g. useful for listing stunts) a command to add items as lists is provided.

-This is a very generic tool for pen-and-paper RPGs, but via Telegram.
-Character sheets are structured as a "key - value" data store (actually, they can group keys together, more like a "container - key - value" data store) and are fully customizable from the Telegram interface for any purpose.
+Both items and containers are fully customizable from the Telegram interface for any purpose.
 It is up to you what your character sheet is made up of.

+There are two "special" containers:
+  - the "rolls" container: this is used to store saved rolls, which are callable with the `/roll <name>` command.
+  - the "room" container: its contents are shared across all players and visibile in the global game state.

-Some "template" sheets are included and automatically generated for new players (currently limited to FateRPG and D&D, but they can be changed and customized after game creation).
+Some "template" sheets are included and automatically generated for new players (currently limited to FateRPG and D&D).
+This does not restrict you from rewriting them.

-Just tell `/start` to the bot to enter its menu.
-Optionally, you can issue commands without going through the buttons; see the `Commands` section below.

 ## Features